jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 **What makes this better:**

+**1. Honest signatures**

-- Honest signatures: `ResultAsync<{paymentId: string}, Error>` tells you exactly what to expect
+`ResultAsync<{paymentId: string}, Error>` tells you exactly what to expect.
+No surprises, no hidden exceptions.

+**2. Composable**

-- Composable: Chain operations with `andThen`, handle errors with `orElse`
+Chain operations with `andThen`, handle errors with `orElse`.
+The flow is a pipeline, not a maze of try/catch blocks.

+**3. Errors are data**

-- No surprises: Errors are values you can inspect, log, transform, and recover from
+You can inspect, log, transform, and recover from errors without special syntax.
+Want to log validation errors differently from database errors?
+Easy.

+**4. Gradual adoption**

-- Gradual adoption: Wrap legacy code with `Result.fromThrowable()` and migrate piece by piece
+Wrap legacy code with `Result.fromThrowable()` and migrate piece by piece.
+No need to rewrite your entire codebase at once.

 ### Approach 3: The Architect (Effect)